The ICTD undertakes three broad types of activities to facilitate learning and inclusive research on tax and development

 - The support we provide to researchers to enable them to develop their research ideas from the proposal stage to the final stage of publishing their research papers.

 - Training in the form of short courses and workshops.

 In the past few years, the ICTD has hosted a series of courses designed to build research and analytical skills on tax and development.
-Applications for the 2021 ‘Research on Tax and Development’ course described below have now closed.
-However, in September we will be launching an online learning portal that will cover six key topics, and include video lectures, literature reviews and readings lists, and case studies.
-Stay tuned for further details!
+However, in 2022 we will be launching an online learning portal that will cover six key topics, and include video lectures, literature reviews and readings lists, and case studies.
+Applications for the 2022 ‘Research on Tax and Development’ course are now open!
+Find out more here.

 Research on Tax and Development Course